abhinav-jha-dev/Microblog/README.md

 ## Acknowledgments

-* Thankful for Timmy Reill's blog.
+* Thankful for Miguel Grinberg.